 - The attributes of the best customers in your database.
 Look at customer location, industry, job title, company size, and other available details.

 - Gather anecdotal experience from your sales team or other institutional knowledge regarding the goals and needs of your customers.

-- Use industry research to better understand customers; for example, the IEEE GlobalSpec research white paper “Pulse of the Engineer” reports on the values, needs and challenges of today’s engineers.
+- Use industry research to better understand customers; for example, the GlobalSpec research white paper “Pulse of the Engineer” reports on the values, needs and challenges of today’s engineers.

 When you generate new contacts that possess similar attributes to your customer profiles, they are more likely to be high-quality leads.